 In sum, search engine optimization is a powerful tool, particularly when approached as part of an integrated online marketing campaign that embraces a business’s website, its social media presence, its blogging efforts and its email marketing.
 Those that choose to ignore SEO do so at their own peril.

-To assess whether your business is on track to utilize SEO effectively, request a free review:
+To assess whether your business is on track to utilize SEO effectively, request a free review from SEO expert:

 Subscribe today!
 The HiveMind Inbound Marketing Roundtable blog covers all of your marketing needs from SEO to blogging, social media to web design, lead generation and nurturing, email marketing, and analytics.